 Seema Verma, CMS administrator was quite happy with the results as it depicts the higher number of physicians opting for quality healthcare delivery systems.
 The quality outcomes also credit the vision of empowered and cost-effective healthcare industry.

 Despite the administrative burden, more and more participants succeed in the QPP MIPS.
 It is due to the lower performance thresholds, which ultimately reflect on payment adjustment.
 Moreover, CMS doesn’t want to jump up the positive payment adjustment, as it has to be balanced with the negative payment adjustments.

 MIPS Future Holds Higher-Performance Thresholds

-CMS has planned to make higher thresholds for exceptional performance to reduce the reward distribution.
-They are working on a strategy to reward physicians who continuously invest in the quality of healthcare and interoperability, and help patients in many manners.
-This can be seen in the gradual increase in the performance bar for penalties and bonuses.
+Generally, CMS increases thresholds for exceptional performance to reduce the reward distribution.
+Here, the strategy is to reward clinicians who continuously invest in the quality of healthcare and interoperability, and help patients to the best of their ability.
+The criterion gets tougher for them as there is a gradual increase in the performance threshold for penalties and bonuses.

-Seema Verma also hints on supporting clinicians via reducing the burden and providing opportunities for meaningful services.
-The No-cost Small, Underserved and Rural Support initiative tends to lend a hand with technical assistance for smooth and optimized performance in the healthcare sector.
+Seema Verma hints at supporting clinicians by reducing the administrative burden and providing opportunities for meaningful services.
+The No-cost Small, Underserved, and Rural Support initiative tends to lend a hand with technical assistance for smooth and optimized performance in the healthcare sector.

-This program also creates awareness about the quality care and payment model along with helping eligible clinicians with participation in MIPS.
+This program also creates awareness about quality care and payment models along with helping eligible clinicians with participation in MIPS.

-With the research and taking into account what physicians bring to the table, the future reporting criteria is estimated to only include a framework that flows without stressing physicians unnecessarily.
+With continued research and taking into account what clinicians bring to the table, the future reporting criteria is estimated to only include a framework that flows without stressing physicians unnecessarily.

-CMS also wants participants’ feedback on the MVPs’ developments.
-They are looking forward to advancements that help them drive value to the healthcare industry in terms of payment models, lower administrative burden, and cost-effective patient outcomes.
+CMS also wants participants to give their feedback on MVPs.
+They are looking forward to advancements that help them drive value to the healthcare industry in terms of payment models, lower administrative burden, and positive patient outcomes.